Tamy Boubekeur, Patrick Reuter, Christophe Schlick

 The kernel step of our algorithm is the local reconstruction process in the cells of the octree.
 For the safe of clarity, the initial partitioning step will only be explained in Section 4, because it strongly relies on the way the local reconstruction is done.
 The goals that we seek for this local reconstruction are the following:

-So all we need is a predicate
+So all we need is a predicate that ensures us that the local point set

 can be expressed as a height map.
 We consider that